 * the content types the registered content listener cares about.

-* @param aContentListener
+* @param aContentListener the listener to register

 * @see the nsIURILoader class description

 void registerContentListener (in nsIURIContentListener aContentListener);

 * The channel that should be opened.
 This must not be asyncOpen'd yet!

 * Should the content be displayed in a container that prefers the